nautobot/helm-charts/CONTRIBUTING.md

 ```shell
 pre-commit run -a
 ```

+Pre-commit will also use `helm lint` to validate the schema of the `values.yaml` file based on the [JSON schema](https://json-schema.org/) in `values.schema.json`.
+The JSON schema is also validated at runtime when a user attempts to deploy the chart.

 ### Helm tests

-The Invoke task to execute the tests are then `invoke tests`.
-This will execute all of the linting and pytest functions on the code.
+Coming soon...